renzil/covid-map/README.md

 # Intro
 COVID map of hospital beds available in Bangalore city.

-# Syncing
-Clone this repository using "git clone %REPO_URL%"

 # Prerequisites
 Google Cloud API Key with access to Maps JavaScript API, Google Sheets API and Geocoding API.
 Firebase account with a Realtime Database.